GP10DevHTS/ug-village-locations/README.md

 $counties = UgVillageLocations::counties($districtId);
 ```

+### Demo Project
+A demo Laravel project is available at [github.com/GP10DevHTS/ug-locations-demo](https://github.com/GP10DevHTS/ug-locations-demo).

+#### **Notices:**
+- the project uses a custom District model to add regions.
+- the model extention migrations use the default table names from the package.

 ### Model Extensibility

 You can override the default models by updating the `models` array in the config file.
 This allows you to add custom relationships, scopes, or traits.